Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/5-amazing-chrome-accessibility-tools-you-didnt-know.md

 ## 3. Lighthouse reports

-Obviously, we have Lighthouse, which nowadays has a whole accessibility tab build in.
+We have Lighthouse, which nowadays has a full accessibility tab built-in.

 Open Chrome dev tools and click on the Lighthouse tab.
 We can then check the accessibility checkbox.